sximenez/binaryTranslator/README.md

 }
 ```

-I then created two "click" events, one for the translation button and one for the reset button:
+I then created two "click" events,<br>one for the translation button and one for the reset button:

 ```Javascript
 // VAR